ShaneMaglangit/ShaneMaglangit/README.md

-***Note: I'm not a tech support.
-Please only send messages to my personal email address for professional queries.
+***Note: Please only send messages to my personal email address for professional queries.
 Otherwise, you may use the issues tab on my repositories for repo-specific questions.
 Thank you for understanding.***

 ---